 “Yes, your Honor.
 The State is dismissing all charges against the suspect known as the Chicago Angel.”

 The courtroom erupted into cheers.
-All of the media present furiously typed messages into their smartphones, announcing the result.
+All media present furiously typed messages into their smartphones, announcing the result.

 “Your Honor,” Baxter said, “the FBI is executing an arrest warrant for the defendant as a material witness; they wish to interview her immediately.
 The State’s business here is concluded.”